liebki/ollama-translator/README.md

 ## Features
-- Real-time translation of player messages.
+- Real-time translation of all player messages (longer than five characters).
-- Configurable translation settings.
+- Configurable settings.
 - Easy integration with Ollama API.
-- Support for local hosting of translation models.
+- (ONLY) Support for local hosting of translation models (for now).
 - Quick setup and minimal configuration.